rdmarsh/elm/README.md

 > Extract LogicMonitor via API

-This tool is designed to make it simple to run basic queries against the LogicMonitor API and format the results as csv, html, json, latex, raw or txt output
+This tool is designed to make it simple to run basic queries against the LogicMonitor API and format the results as csv, html, json, latex, table, raw or txt output

 <!--ts-->
 * [Features](#features)